jfiander/jokes/Green Golfballs.md

 ## Jack's Tenth Birthday

-- Jack has just turned 10 years old, a big milestone!
-- Dad offers anything for his birthday and to celebrate
-- Asks for a bucket of green golfballs
-- Dad asks why again
-- Jack says he'll tell him when the time is right

 Jack's tenth birthday arrived.
 That morning, his dad said to him, "Jack, you've reached a big milestone.
 Ten years!
 To celebrate, I'd like to buy you something for your birthday.
 It can be anything at all.
 Just name it, and I'll get it for you."

 Jack smiled, then sat there for a few minutes.
 Finally, he said, "Okay.
 For my birthday, I'd like a bucket full of green golballs."